 Dana has often described the Sandra Bald Jones Dance Studio as her home away from home.
 What started as a childhood hobby grew into a lifelong passion that she is excited to pass onto future generations.
 Dana is a strong believer that Highland Dance, and Mrs. Jones, taught her many valuable life lessons including goal setting, hard work, perseverance, and handling success and disappointment.
 Dana has a Bachelor of Engineering & Biosciences and a Master of Business Administration from McMaster University.
 In her non-dancing life, Dana is a Product Sales Specialist in the Medical Device industry.

-Mackenzie has been dancing since the age of two, and has been a member of the Schiehallion dancers for the past five years.
+Mackenzie has been dancing since the age of two, and has been a member of the Schiehallion dancers for the past seven years.
 She has performed with the Schiehallion dancers in many places such as The Virginia International Tattoo in 2015, The Bermuda Highland Games in 2013, The Bermuda Tattoo in 2015, The Fergus Tattoo in 2014 and 2015, and The Canadian International Military Tattoo for four years.
-Mackenzie has also traveled across Canada, The United States, Scotland, and South Africa for competitions and performances with highlights including dancing at the World Championships in 2015, Performing in The Royal Edinburgh Military Tattoo in 2016, winning the Tribute to J.L McKenzie Scholarship Award in 2016 and the South African National Premiership in 2017.
+Mackenzie has also traveled across Canada, The United States, Scotland, and South Africa for competitions and performances with highlights including dancing at the World Championships in 2015, Performing in The Royal Edinburgh Military Tattoo in 2016 and 2018, winning the Tribute to J.L McKenzie Scholarship Award in 2016 and the South African National Premiership in 2017.

 Following four years of Assistant teaching Mackenzie obtained her Scottish Dance Teachers Alliance Associate Membership in 2017.
 Mackenzie loves to teach dancers the love of Highland Dancing that she has experienced her whole life, and hopes her students have as much fun as she does every time the music comes on!